surveygraph/surveygraphr/.github/CONTRIBUTING.md

 ### Testing

-A very handy R command is
+The standard check for R projects is `R CMD check` which i

 ```sh
 R CMD check .           # run especially before CRAN submissions
 R CMD SHLIB src/*.cc    # for building shared object files
 ```

-Hadley Wickham has a great [chapter](https://r-pkgs.org/testing-basics.html) on testing, where he recommends the third party package `testthat`.
+Following the convention of the tidyverse, we carry out unit tests using the `testthat` package.

 ### Debugging

-Loading a shared object using `dyn.load` and running `.Call` directly
+One can debug on the level of shared objects directly using `dyn.load`, as well as running `.Call` directly

 ### Documentation workflow